-If you love nature and enjoy a little adventure in your life then you must add Yosemite national park to the top of your must-see list.
+If you love nature and enjoy a little adventure in your life, then you must add Yosemite National Park to the top of your must-see list.
 The national park is located on the western slopes of the Sierra Nevada Mountains and crosses 3 California counties.
 It spans an area of 761,268 acres (1,200 square miles) of mountains, steep granite cliffs, valleys, rivers, waterfalls, and lakes.
 It is home to groves of Giant Sequoia trees and many species of plants and animals.
-It is also home to the American black bear and California brown bears.
+It is also home to the American black bear and California brown bear.

 There is something for everyone at Yosemite

-Spend your time hiking in the valley floor gazing at the towering cliffs, forested canyons, rivers and waterfall.
+Spend your time hiking on the valley floor, gazing at the towering cliffs, forested canyons, rivers, and waterfalls.

 Go for a strenuous hike to the top of a waterfall or into the wilderness.

 Take lazy bus tours through popular points of interest – visit the Giant Sequoia trees.

 Ride your bike along the valley to Mirror Lake and have a picnic.

 Take an informative guided tour with a park ranger.